What is an Independent Internship?

 - Identify an experience that meets the minimum Field Experience Program requirements:

-- Be a minimum of 6 weeks in duration and a total of 192 hours during the non-enrolled summer months.
+- Be a minimum of 6 weeks in duration and a total of 192 hours for one opportunity conducted during the non-enrolled summer months.

 - Complete the appropriate "I Want to Participate" (with grant proposal / without grant proposal) form by selecting the appropriate link provided above and complete the program requirements:

 - Learning Contract—Must be completed with your internship supervisor in order to mutually establish goals for your skill development, learning, and contribution to the organization during your internship.

 - Reflective Responses—Three assignments that must be submitted throughout your internship for review by a CCPD staff member.

 - Allow the use of your Reflective Responses as CCPD resources for future interns and/or promotional pieces.
 We reserve the right to use your name.

 - Final Field Experience Program Evaluation—Submitted at the conclusion of your internship.

 If you have any questions, please contact the Center for Career and Professional Development for assistance by calling 269-337-7183 or emailing email@example.com.